-A system of registration based on actual use sufferes from a timing problem.
-You're only allowed to register a mark after you own it through use it in commerce What if you start using the mark in Seattle on Mon58.
-Lanham Act § 7(c).

-59. Burger King of Fla., Inc. v.
+A system of registration based on actual use suffers from a timing problem.
+You're only allowed to register a mark after you own it through use it in commerce.
+What if you start using the mark in Seattle on Monday and register it on Wednesday, but someone else starts using it in Baltimore on Tuesday?
+Or worse, what if they get wind of your plans and start using it on Tuesday and register it that same day?
+This is a headache for local restaurants and convenience stores; it is a nightmare for national brands planning major product launches, because of the risk of an interloper jumping in line between the company commits its marketing pipeline to a mark and when it has enough use to register the mark.
+66. Burger King of Fla., Inc. v.
 Hoots, 403 F.2d 904 (7th Cir.
 1968).